 CURRICULUM AND STAFF

 We endeavor to maintain the highest standard of early childhood education.
 Working in partnership with the home, our school nurtures each child in Christian faith in an atmosphere of love and care.
 The sharing of God’s love is Bible based and age appropriate, building a foundation for living as a child of God and sharing His love.
 A planned curriculum is used both inside and outside with challenging age-appropriate learning activities.
 The activities planned are to encourage large and small muscle control, language development, and reading and number readiness through art, science, music, dramatic play, manipulatives, audio and visual aids and other educational toys and supplies.
 The children are encouraged to actively participate and develop a positive attitude towards self and others.
-Trained teachers guide the children in many activities that aid and enrich their physical, intellectual, social, emotional and spiritual growth.
+Trained teachers guide the children in many activities that aid and enrich their physical, intellectual, social, emotional, and spiritual growth.
 Our loving, qualified and experienced staff continues to receive training in early childhood education by attending workshops, conferences, and in-service training.
 Our staff per student ratio will not exceed the state recommendations.

 PARENT INVOLVEMENT

 We encourage parents to become active in our program and to attend as many special events as possible.
 If you have a special gift or talent that you would like to share with the children, please speak to our director.
 We are here to help not only the child, but the whole family.
-Your feedback about our program is important to us and helps us to excel at what we do best, loving and educating your child and family.Orientation
+Your feedback about our program is important to us and helps us to excel at what we do best, loving and educating your child and family.

+VISITING

+We encourage all parents to visit the school or participate in the program with their various talents at any time during the year.
+Parents are also invited to Orientation and any Parent Education Nights that are scheduled throughout the year.
+We have an open-door policy for all parents, and we welcome you to visit.

 PARENT COMMUNICATION

 We will communicate with families directly through the Brightwheel app.
 An Orientation Meeting, Handbook, Parent/staff meetings, emails, newsletters, phone calls, our website, calendars, letters, Facebook, surveys, and bulletin boards may also be used.

 VOLUNTEERS

-Volunteers are always welcome at GSCC.
+Volunteers are always welcome at RLNS.
 God has blessed you with many talents that will help enrich our program.
 Some ways to share your time and talents is to read to the children, share your love of music or tech experience, be a photographer or videographer for special events so parents who can’t be there can see the events.

 Volunteers are to report immediately to the teacher or administrator any observed inappropriate or abusive behavior.
 Volunteers are to maintain strict confidentiality when helping at school.
 Volunteers are expected to be free of any convictions of child abuse (sexual, physical, and/or emotional).
 Volunteers who are scheduled on a regular basis are required to have background checks and be fingerprinted.
-Volunteers will be role models for children in behavior, speech and dress, and exhibit a Christ-like manner at all timesmanner.
+Volunteers will be role models for children in behavior, speech, and dress, and always exhibit a Christ-like manner.

-VISITING

-We encourage all parents to visit the school or participate in the program with their various talents at any time during the year.
-Parents are also invited to Back to School Night and any Parent Education Nights that are scheduled throughout the year.
-We have an open-door policy for all parents and we welcome you to visit.

 CHILD PROTECTION LAWS AND RELEASE POLICY (In addition to add-on document)

 A copy of the “Information to Parents” statement is included with every student’s registration papers.
 Please read this information carefully.
 Parents must sign the enrollment form stating that they have received, read, and understood all the information on this sheet.